Possible Qantas law change sparks takeover talk in Australia

 The Qantas Sale Act also requires that the airline's operational base and headquarters are in Australia and the name Qantas is preserved.
 At least two-thirds of the board and its chairman must be Australians.

-Analysts pointed that the debate is at an early stage and it was unclear what moves the government would favour.
+Analysts pointed that the debate is at an early stage and it was unclear what moves the government would favor.

 TAKEOVER TARGET